edaplayground/eda-playground/docs/intro.rst

 Overview
 ********

-EDA Playground gives engineers immediate hands-on exposure to simulating Verilog/SystemVerilog/VHDL.
+EDA Playground gives engineers immediate hands-on exposure to simulating SystemVerilog, Verilog, VHDL, and other HDLs.
 All you need is a web browser.
-The goal is to accelerate learning of design/testbench development with easier code sharing, and with simpler access to simulators and libraries.
+The goal is to accelerate learning of design/testbench development with easier code sharing, and with simpler access to EDA tools and libraries.
 EDA Playground is specifically designed for small prototypes and examples.

 * With a simple click, run your code and see console output in real time.
 Pick another simulator version and run it again.